achilleas-k/cns-2020/slides.md

 - Tools and frameworks for open health data exchange infrastructure.
 - Encourages participants to contribute to the use of open systems in Medical Informatics.

-**Markus Suhr**, Department of Medical Informatics, Georg-August-University Goettingen.
+**Markus Suhr**, Department of Medical Informatics, Georg-August-University Goettingen

 Note: